Rilmenidine

-Rilmenidine is a prescription medication for the treatment of hypertension.
+Rilmenidine is an imidazoline receptor agonist medication prescribed for the treatment of hypertension.
 It is taken orally and marketed under the brand names Albarel, Hyperium, Iterium and Tenaxum.

 Mechanism of action

 Rilmenidine, an oxazoline compound with antihypertensive properties, acts on both medullary and peripheral vasomotor structures.

 Rilmenidine is a imidazoline analog and shows greater selectivity for imidazoline receptors than for cerebral alpha2-adrenergic receptors, distinguishing it from reference alpha2-agonists, and conferring additional anti-inflammatory actions not shared with most other antihypertensive drugs.

 Contraindications

 Severe depression, severe kidney failure (creatinine clearance <15 ml/min), as a precaution in the absence of currently available studies.

 Dosage and route of administration

 The recommended dosage is 1 tablet per day as a single morning administration.
 (Each tablet contains 1.544 mg rilmenidine dihydrogen phosphate, an amount equivalent to 1 mg of rilmenidine base.)
 If results are not adequate after 1 month of treatment, the dosage may be increased to 2 tablets per day, given in divided doses (1 tablet morning and evening) before meals.
 As a result of its good clinical and biological acceptability, rilmenidine may be administered to both elderly and diabetic hypertensive patients.
 In patients with kidney failure, no dosage adjustment is necessary in principle when the creatinine clearance is greater than 15 mL/min.